daniel-merrick/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 Collection of Sorting Algorithms

-'generate' is an executable file which generates a binary file of user inputed length
+'generate' is an executable file which generates a binary file a user inputed length of long ints

 Usage:
 > ./generate 'Number of elements' 'outputFile'